javeria-malik/python_practice/README.md

 # python_practice
 # Python Basics Practice Repository

 This repository contains all my practice files for Python basics.
-It includes exercises, examples, and small projects that helped me learn Python programming.
+It includes exercises, examples, and small projects that helped me learn Python programming...

 ## Contents